muratk3n/thirdwave/en/tweets/2019/week34.md

 Kinetic energy is 1/2 m V**2.
 To increase energy, the effect of the hit, u either increase V (velocity, hitting "fast"), or increase m (mass).
 Increasing m is much easier than increasing V. Just put your body behind hit.
 Which means legs.
-Same for arm twists; with the whole body.

-Plus this approach will work at an older age u might get slow as f*ck, but u'll still have body mass.
+Same for arm twists; rotating with the whole body.
+Plus such approaches will work at an older age u might get slow as f*ck, but u'll still have body mass.
+Gonbatte godasai bitch.

 "But I cannot hit faster then!"